purnimaporwal/purnimaporwal/README.md

 I'm building toward a PhD in development economics.
 This GitHub is the evidence trail: real problems I worked on, documented honestly, including the parts that didn't go as planned.

-My research sits at the intersection of gender, labour, household economics, and measurement.
+I am interested in the intersection of gender, labour, household economics, and measurement.
 How we count things, what we miss when we count badly, and what becomes visible when we count better.

 ---